aloisdeniel/flutter_shared_ui_poc/README.md

 # flutter_shared_ui_poc

-As of today, flutter and flutter_web are two distinct framework, so user intefaces can't be shared between a mobile and a web app.
+As of today, flutter and flutter_web are two distinct frameworks, so user intefaces can't be shared between a mobile and a web app.

-This project demonstrate a principle for sharing UI code between flutter and flutter_web base on conditional imports.
+This project demonstrates a principle for sharing UI code between flutter and flutter_web based on conditional imports.

 ## Architecture